bnkc/morningbot/README.md

 ## Main Features
 Here are just a few of the things that **Morning Bot** does well:

-- Weather updates every morning without you clicking a button
+- Hands-off weather updates every morning
 - Easily `configurable` to receive the morning texts at your desired time using [**Heroku Scheduler**](https://devcenter.heroku.com/articles/scheduler)
 - Tethered to your phone.
 Feel free to travel and still get those weather updates as you go.
 Accomplished using [**Shortcuts**](https://apps.apple.com/us/app/shortcuts/id915249334).
 You may also set a `default` location if you wish to not share your location.
 - Deployed on [**Heroku**](https://dashboard.heroku.com/apps).
 You don't need to run this locally